International Day of Nonviolence

-All of them have to do with social and political conditions and the antidote of each of these “deadly sins” is an explicit standard based on natural principles not on social values.
+All of them have to do with social and political conditions and the antidote of each of these “deadly sins” is an standard based on natural principles not on social values.

 Let us repent together for our violence and ask for the grace to become people of reconciliation and peace.
 Let us give no support to those who choose violence instead of nonviolence, those who support the culture of war, those who sustain prejudice and hatred because of differences.

 Spend time reflecting on Gandhi’s “seven deadly sins”.
 Draw out the implications of each.
 If possible discuss them with another/others.

 Put your sword back into its place, for all those who take the sword will die by the sword.